-It’s launch day.
+An online business launch is kind of a big deal.
 The moment when your web designer sends you that fateful email saying ‘We’re live!’, there’s a premature sense of satisfaction.
 I’d forgive you for leaning back in your chair, putting your feet on your desk and smugly smiling to yourself as you wait for your millions to start rolling in.

 Unfortunately, launching the website is the easy part.
 Keeping your business rolling along is the hard part, and it’s never ‘done’.
 It’s a constant attention stealer so buckle up because your business is a whiney beast and it wants cookies damn it.